 Edith has supported Teenage Cancer Trust for many years.
 She is also our ambassador for the East of Scotland and launched our appeal there a few years back to build a new unit at Western General Hospital, which was opened at the end of 2013.

 Example’s been a keen supporter since headlining a night at our 2012 Royal Albert Hall shows.
-Since then he has personally raised over £20,000 and has visited various Teenage Cancer Trust units across the UK to meet young cancer patients.
+Since then he has helped raise tens of thousands of pounds and has visited various Teenage Cancer Trust units across the UK to meet young cancer patients.

-Harry Judd, the drummer with McFly, is a long term supporter of Teenage Cancer Trust, and we’re thrilled to have him as an ambassador.
+Harry Judd, the drummer with McFly, is a long term supporter of Teenage Cancer Trust.
+Harry has opened units, run marathons and visited patients on many occasions.